stargazer/django-icetea/README.md

 In anycase developing an API is all about consistent and unambiguous communication between the client and the server.
 This has been one of my main goals with this project.
-If different applications require different semantics, *Django-icetea*'s code can easily be modified to support them.
+If different applications require different semantics, *django-icetea*'s code can easily be modified to support them.

 Moreover, following the [Principle of the least astonishment](http://en.wikipedia.org/wiki/Principle_of_least_astonishment) which is what *Python* in general, and *Django* in particular *try* to do, I have tried to follow the general behavior that *Django* users are familiar